10+ Inexpensive & Easy Birthday Party Ideas

 Send the kids on a scavenger hunt around your yard or at a park to find things on a list.
 A lot of kids have cameras handy, so have them snap photos of the things on the list and make it a virtual scavenger hunt.

-Do you have other ideas for a Frugal Birthday Party?
+Do you have other inexpensive & easy birthday party ideas?
 We’d love to hear about it, so leave a comment below!
+Oh, and don’t forget to sign up for Birthday Freebies!

 Trending Blog Posts